labiraus/k8s-quickstart/docs/troubleshooting.md

 > sudo service socat-startup start

+## Deployment

+Deployment covers everything from when you have a kubernetes cluster online that you can communicate with `kubectl get pods` and covers anything that might go wrong with the initial setup script or skaffold deployment pipeline

 ### Deploying to minikube with skaffold

 If, after you have minikube set up properly on docker, you get something like the following error during skaffold run